anatappe/MATILDA/README.md

 | 2011-01-01    | 0.00          |

-It is also necessary to adjust the parameters of the DDM and the HBV model to the prevailing conditions in the test area.
+It is also necessary to adjust the parameters of the DDM and the HBV model to the prevailing conditions in the model area.
 Since the DDM model calculates the glacier melt, it is necessary to scale the input data to the glacier.
-This can be done with a lapserate for temperature and precipitation and the height difference between the measurement station of the data and the glacier or with a DEM and glacier mask.
+In the most simple manner, this can be achieved by using a lapse rate for temperature and precipitation and the elevation difference between the reference altitudes of the data and the glacier.
+Alternatively, a digital elevation model (DEM) and a glacier mask can be provided to MATILDA to derive the necessary elevation values automatically.

 ### Workflow

-The MATILDA package consists of four different modules: DDM, HBV, plots and statistics which have different submodules for the individual steps.
+The MATILDA package consists of four different modules: DDM, HBV, plots, and statistics which have different submodules for the individual steps.
 To use the whole package, the following steps are recommended:
-- read in your data and define a spin up and simulation period
+- Read your data and define a spin-up and simulation period
-- if you only use a csv, define a lapse rate for temperature and precpitation and a height difference between your data and the mean glacier height to downscale your dataframe for the DDM
+- If you only use a CSV, define a lapse rate for temperature and precpitation and an elevation difference between your data reference altitude and the mean glacier altitude to downscale your dataframe for the DDM
-- define the output frequency (daily, weekly, monthly or yearly)
+- Define the output frequency (daily, weekly, monthly or yearly)
-- use the DDM module to calculate the positive degree days and use the output dataset to run the DDM.
-Specify the degree day factors here
+- Use the DDM module to calculate the positive degree days and use the output dataset to run the DDM.
+Specify the degree day factors and lapse rates here.
-- run the HBV model with your dataframe.
+- Run the HBV model with your dataframe.
 Adjust the parameters for the accordingly.
 If evapotranspiration is not available, it is calculated automatically
-- merge the two output dataframe with your observations to calculate the Nash–Sutcliffe model efficiency coefficient and perform a simple statistical analysis with the tools from the stats module
+- Merge the two output dataframe with your observations to calculate the Nash–Sutcliffe model efficiency coefficient and perform a simple statistical analysis using the tools from the stats module
-- plot runoff, meteorological parameters and HBV output series with the plots module
+- Plot runoff, meteorological parameters, and HBV output series with the plots module

 An example script for the workflow can be found [here](example_workflow.py).

-## Built With
+## Built using
 * [Python](https://www.python.org) - Python
 * [COSIPY](https://github.com/cryotools/cosipy.git) - COupled Snow and Ice energy and MAss Balance in Python
 * [pypdd](https://github.com/juseg/pypdd.git) - Python positive degree day model for glacier surface mass balance